Urgent

 Gibb is just one of 13 koalas currently at the RSPCA Wildlife Hospital in Wacol receiving treatment.

-Please drive carefully with wildlife more active on our roads
+Please drive carefully with wildlife more active on our roads.

 For tips, view our avoiding wildlife on our roads article here.